MedLaunch/Myotera_GitHub/myoteraNative/README.md

 - May need to change the signing for the team in the xcode project
 - Change the bundle identifier

-- If you have an issue with the source and node modules
-- go to myoteraNative/node_modules/react-native-mds/src/RNMds.js
-- Replace `module.export = ...` with `export default NativeModules.ReactMds;`

 - When trying to run the app, make sure the phone trusts the app
   - On iPhone